Greg Graffin: Work as an author and educator

 Throughout 2003, Graffin was engaged in an ongoing email discussion with Preston Jones, a historian at the Christian John Brown University in Arkansas and fan of Bad Religion.
 The informal philosophical debate that resulted was published as a book titled Is Belief in God Good, Bad or Irrelevant?
 A Professor and Punk Rocker Discuss Science, Religion, Naturalism & Christianity in 2006.

 In 2009, Graffin announced that he had co-written a book with American author Steve Olson titled Anarchy Evolution, released on September 28, 2010 (the same day his band Bad Religion released their 15th album The Dissent of Man).
 In his book, Graffin writes that he is an atheist: "I've never believed in God, which technically makes me an atheist".
 Although Graffin is not religious, he prefers to identify as a naturalist rather than as an atheist.
 "Naturalism is a belief system.
 A lot of scientists bristle at that.
 We all have to believe we can find the truth.
 Evidence is my guide.
 I rely on observation, experimentation and verification."
 He also filmed and co-produced a television pilot called Punk Professor.

 In 2010, he commented on the project, "It's sitting on someone's shelf waiting to be developed.
 I'm not actually pursuing it.
 I said, yeah, I'll shoot the pilot, then it's out of my hands."

 On March 24, 2012, Bad Religion headlined the Reason Rally in Washington, D.C., where Graffin performed the U.S. national anthem.

+In 2014, Graffin received the Humanist Arts Award from the American Humanist Association.

 Another book entitled Population Wars was released in September 2015.
 It had been in the works since at least April 2011 and Graffin spoke about it to be "a bit more in depth about the process of evolution".
 In a November 2015 interview with PopMatters journalist J.C.
 Maçek III for Graffin's book Population Wars, Graffin stated, "I've made a lot of mistakes, but you can't dwell on mistakes because life is about an adventure.
 It's about discovery.
 And you learn from your mistakes so unless you're completely shut down to improving your life, I believe you can continue learning until you're very, very old.
 You have to look at those past missteps as learning experiences."